1. Home

 Helping someone who is intoxicated

-Severe intoxication and overdose can lead to undesirable effects that have serious consequences.
+Severe intoxication and overdose can lead to undesirable effects with serious consequences.
 If you are with someone who has been drinking or done drugs and appears to be in bad shape, keep an eye on him or her and check for any of the following signs:

 • Little or no response at all